NiHaiden/NiHaiden/README.md

 <a href="https://dart.dev/" title="Dart"><img src="icons/dartlang.png" /></a>

-👨‍🔬 Experimenting with different technologies is my jam and I am currently learning App Development in Flutter.
+👨‍🔬 Everyday there are new technologies that are coming out.
+Currently I am learning App Dev in Flutter and Web Dev in React.
+I am in love with Jetbrains Products.
-As part of my learning process in school I made a lot assignments, these are contained in LabXX Repositories.
+As part of my school curriculum I made a lot of assignments during software engineering class in School.
+I put them up on Github for archival purposes.
+Feel free to poke around, don't be surprised if it's poor written code tho.
+Thanks 😄.
 <!--**NiHaiden/NiHaiden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --><!--
 Here are some ideas to get you started: